Course Description

 Texts & Readings

-The following texts are available at the VWC bookstore.
-You are free to purchase them elsewhere, but should check with me to be certain you are purchasing the proper edition(s).
+The following texts are available through the VWu bookstore Website.
+You are free to purchase it elsewhere, but you should check with me to be certain you are purchasing the proper edition(s).

 ⇒ Hertzke, Allen D., Laura R. Olson, Kevin R. Den Dulk, Robert Booth Fowler.
 Religion and Politics in America: Faith, Culture and Strategic Choices, 6th edn.
 (HERTZKE).